sid88in/serverless-appsync-plugin/doc/custom-domain.md

 appSync:
   name: my-api
   domain:
-    name: api.example.rehab
+    name: api.example.com
     certificateArn: arn:aws:acm:us-east-1:123456789:certificate/7e14a3b2-f7a5-4da5-8150-4a03ede7158c
 ```

 ## Configuration

 - `name`: Required.
 The fully qualified domain name to assiciate this API to.
-- `certificateArn`: Optional.
+- `certificateArn`: Conditional.
 A valid certificate ARN for the domain name.
-If not provided, this plugin will try its best finding a certificate that matches the domain.
+If not provided, and using command-line management, this plugin will try its best finding a certificate that matches the domain.
+Requiered if using the CloudFormation integration.
 - `useCloudFormation`: Boolean.
 Optional.
 Wheter to use CloudFormation or CLI commands to manage the domain.
 See [Using CloudFormation or CLI commands](#using-cloudformation-vs-the-cli-commands).
 Defaults to `true`.
 - `retain`: Boolean.
 Optional.
 Whether to retain the domain and domain association when they are removed from CloudFormation.
 Defaults to `false`.
 See [Ejecting from CloudFormation](#ejecting-from-cloudformation)
 - `route53`: See [Route53 configuration](#route53-configuration).
 Defaults to `true`